Arczi14/weather/README.md

 In the weather app is buttton with geolocation but he does not work enough good.
 I must fix the button and add footer.

-## View the projekt online: https://arekscibior.github.io/weather/
+## View the project online: https://arekscibior.github.io/weather/

 ## Author: